zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Kazuko asks what advice Martin gave the new recruits.
 Marti n says, “I gave them the same advice as an old hand gave me when I firs t started.”
 The expression “an old hand” means a person who has a lot of experience doing something, someone who knows how to do something very wel l.
 “Hand” has several different meanings in English; take a look at ou r Learning Guide for some

  additional explanations.
 Martin says, “I gave them the s ame advice that an old hand gave me when I first started: Take every piece of a dvice you get with a grain of salt!”
-“To take (something) with a grain o f salt” is an old expression that means not to believe everything that you are told, to decide which things you are going to believe.
+“To take (something) with a grain of salt” is an old expression that means not to believe everything that you are told, to decide which things you are going to believe.
 Of course, Martin is giving this as a piece of advice, that the recruits take advice from people like him with a grain of  salt.
 Of course, if we take his advice about taking advice with a grain of salt, w ell, you see the problem – we’re not sure what to believe!

 Now let’s listen to the dialogue, this time at a norma l speed.